Virginia Tech® home

 College for Older Adults

-College for Older Adults is a triannual four week program each spring, fall, and winter.
+College for Older Adults is a biannual four week program each spring and fall.
 We strive to offer cultural, intellectual, social, and fitness opportunities for adults ages 50 and older.
 If you are a lifelong learner, curious about the world around us, interested in trying new things or meeting new people or enjoy planning outings and activities, then COA is perfect for you!

 Inclement weather policy: COA classes will generally operate on the same CLOSURE schedule as Patrick County Public Schools.
 In case of closure, an email will be sent to all participants.